I hope you enjoy reading this blog post. If you want our handwritten notes to drive more sales for you, click here.

 Technology has come a long way.
 AI took off around 2007, and a large part of that growth could be attributed to deep learning.
-AI is getting better at tasks humans have been solving with verbal reasoning (specifically) or vision systems.
+AI is improving at tasks humans have solved with verbal reasoning (specifically) or vision systems.

 The human brain might not have the computational power of a computer to perform specific tasks.
 Still, it’s capable of leaps in creativity and imagination combined with an understanding of sensory inputs from the body all working together.